 - 1. implementation plans,

 - 2. new equipment installation,

 - 3. transition plans,

 - 4. training or retraining, and

 - 5. placement of any displaced employees.

-- H. Negotiate hours of work, transfers, work schedules, and overtime assignments.
+10/2/3 Items to be included on the agenda for joint Labor Agreement Committee discussions are; negotiate hours of work, transfers, work schedules, and overtime assignments.
 Joint labor agreements, to be binding, must be in writing and will be effective for the term of the collective bargaining agreement.
 In the event no agreement is reached, either party may appeal to arbitration pursuant to the procedures of Article IV, Section 2, Step Three except that the decision of the arbitrator shall be advisory.
 If the advisory award is not implemented by local management, a representative of the department, a representative of the Division of Personnel Management, and a representative of the Wisconsin Law Enforcement Association will meet to discuss the award.

-10/2/3 Cost of Union-Management Meetings
+10/2/4 Cost of Union-Management Meetings

-- A. \underline{A} maximum of seven (7) bargaining unit employees shall be in pay status for time spent in Union-Management meetings held during their regularly scheduled hours of employment.
-Under no circumstances will more than seven (7) bargaining unit employees be in pay status at the Union-Management meetings. - B. Two (2) additional bargaining unit employees may attend these meetings in either non-pay status or by using paid leave time.
-Upon mutual agreement, more than two (2) additional employees may attend these meetings as described directly above. - C. Any travel and subsistence expenses incurred shall be the sole responsibility of the employee.
+A. A maximum of seven (7) bargaining unit employees shall be in pay status for time spent in Union-Management meetings held during their regularly scheduled hours of employment.
+Under no circumstances will more than seven (7) bargaining unit employees be in pay status at the Union-Management meetings.

+B. Two (2) additional bargaining unit employees may attend these meetings in either non-pay status or by using paid leave time.
+Upon mutual agreement, more than two (2) additional employees may attend these meetings as described directly above.

+C. Any travel and subsistence expenses incurred shall be the sole responsibility of the employee.

-- D. Reasonable travel during an employee's regularly scheduled hours of employment shall be without loss of pay or benefits not to exceed their number of regularly scheduled shift hours for any one meeting which shall also include the time actually spent in the Union-Management meeting. - E. The Employer may allow employees to trade shifts or make other scheduling arrangements to attend Labor-Management meetings in pay status.
+D. Reasonable travel during an employee's regularly scheduled hours of employment shall be without loss of pay or benefits not to exceed their number of regularly scheduled shift hours for any one meeting which shall also include the time actually spent in the Union-Management meeting.

+E. The Employer may allow employees to trade shifts or make other scheduling arrangements to attend Labor-Management meetings in pay status.